OIDA-JHU/oida-image-extraction/README.md

 arguments.
 3) Deduplication: Executing the script `scripts/dedup_images.py` will remove duplicate images based on a MD5 file hash.
 Running this step after filtering will improve overall performance as this step is more time-consuming than filtering.
+**NOTE** There is an important step that is added in the deduplication phase which is the assignment of a UUID for an image.
+If adding new images to the collection, partial loading will need to be implemented in the deduplication.

 ## Image Extraction